Saturday, June 20, 2026

 Main line: 1.e4 c5 2.c3 Nf6 3.e5 Nd5 4.d4 cxd4 5.Nf3 (or 5.Qxd4) with a French-style or central push game.
 After 2...d5, White plays 3.exd5 Qxd5 4.d4 and reaches a pseudo-Scandinavian where White's development is faster.

 Pros: Universal against any Black Sicilian system.
-No distinction between Najdorf, Dragon, Sveshnikov needed, the Alapin handles everything.
-Low theory (15-20 key positions cover the whole repertoire).
-Played at every level including super-GMs.
+No distinction between Najdorf, Dragon, Sveshnikov needed - the Alapin handles everything.
+Low theory: roughly 15 to 20 key positions cover the whole repertoire.
+Played at every level including by grandmasters as a surprise weapon.

-Cons: Black equalizes with precise play via 2...d5 and accurate development.
-Gives up White's theoretical advantage in exchange for practical simplicity.
+Cons: Black equalises with precise play via 2...d5 and accurate development.
+You give up White's theoretical opening edge in exchange for practical simplicity, but in club practice that is often the right trade.

 Recommended for: Most players 1200 to 2100 who want one Anti-Sicilian to rule them all.